 I can understand how I’m the best pup to tackle this sometimes-touchy topic.
 I get it; not every doggo out there is as friendly and cuddly as me!
 Some pups get scared around humans and react defensively.
 But it’s not just dogs who need to learn to behave; humans can learn how to keep their own pets safe around strangers and how to behave around dogs that aren’t theirs!

 Does Arkansas Have Leash Laws?

 The simple answer?
 No. The long answer?
 Yes.

-Arkansas gives each municipality (fancy way of saying local government) the right to make its own laws regarding dogs and leashes.
-Since each city or county may be different, it’s always best to triple-check your own town’s specific laws if you have any questions.
-For example, here are links to a few locations’ animal control laws:
+Statewide leash laws do not exist in Arkansas.
+However, Arkansas gives each municipality the right to make its own laws regarding dogs and leashes.
+Since each city or county may be different, it’s always best to check your own town’s specific laws if you have any questions.
+For example, here are several links to a few locations’ animal control laws:

 What is a “Dog at Large”?

 In general, we pups run into problems when we are OFF the leash.
 This is also known as a “dog at large.”
 Sounds pretty mischievous to me, but a dog at large can be any dog who’s out of his or her yard without some sort of leash or leash device attached to his or her collar!